Plastic materials for transport and conveyor systems

 - excellent sliding properties

-- a low coefficient of friction
+- a low friction coefficient

 - good resistance to wear

-- high chemical-resistance
+- high chemical resistance

 - low price

 - availability of anti-static materials for ATEX applications